samsontmr/moodify/README.md

 Send our Telegram bot [@moodifybot](telegram.me/moodifybot) a selfie and it will recommend a playlist to suit your mood!

 ## How we built it
 moodify was built during a HacknRoll 2017.
-We leveraged the power of Microsoft Cognitive Services to detect a person's mood from their facial expression, used that information to choose a Spotify playlist, and packaged it up into an easy-to-use Telegram bot.
+We tapped on the power of Microsoft Cognitive Services to detect a person's mood from their facial expression, used that information to choose a Spotify playlist, and packaged it up into an easy-to-use Telegram bot.

 * APIs, Services
   * Microsoft Emotion API